Skip to Main Content

 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

-The Juvenile Literature section is located on the first floor (Lower Level) of the library.
+The Children's and YA Literature section is located on the first floor (Lower Level) of the library.
 Take the stairs down to the lower level, then turn right when you reach the first floor.

 Searching for Children's Literature in LancerQuest

 To locate Children’s literature in LancerQuest, click on Advanced Search.

 On the right, under Searching Databases, uncheck all the boxes EXCEPT WorldCat.org.
 Click Save Changes above.